 If you’re looking for a little rest and relaxation, there is a Massage and Acupuncture Clinic RPG in Terminal 1 Wing B (Phone: 2445-4637), and a Beautiful Hair Beauty Institute hairdresser in Terminal 1, Wing A, Mezzanine Floor.
 Also a Traveler Beauty Spa is located in Terminal 2 in Wing C. For the full list of shops, restaurants, airport lounges and services, click here.

 If you arrive at night or are looking for a place to rest, the Quick Hotel Stay (Phone: 2445-2356) is located on the floor level of passenger Terminal 2 in the International Connector.
-If you’d prefer to stay at a hotel nearby in São Paulo, click here for a comprehensive list of hotels.
+If you’d prefer to stay at a hotel in São Paulo, click here for a comprehensive list of hotels.
+For hotels specifically near the airport, click here.

 If you’re planning on leaving the airport during your São Paulo layover, there are taxis available in the Passenger Terminals in arrivals, operated by Guarucoop 24 hours a day (Phone (0xx11) 2445-3104.
 In addition, there are Metro and Subway service – more information including routes and times, can be found here under “transportation” near the bottom of the page.